-This handout will tell you what to expect during a cystoscopy and what to do at home after your cystoscopy.
+This handout will tell you what to expect during your cystoscopy and what to do at home after your cystoscopy.

-A cystoscopy is an exam of your bladder and urethra (the tube which carries urine from your bladder to outside your body).
-Your doctor will insert a small scope instrument with a light cord attached into your bladder through your urethra.
+A cystoscopy is a procedure using a small camera (cystoscope) to look at your bladder and urethra (the tube which carries urine from your bladder to outside your body).
+The camera is attached to a narrow tube that will be inserted into the bladder through your urethra.
 The doctor will slowly fill your bladder with water so the walls expand and the inside of your bladder can be seen more easily.
 This is a sterile procedure.

 Your visit will take 1 to 1.5 hours.
 The actual exam will take 5 to 10 minutes.